 Past NPO needs have included marketing/branding, volunteer recruitment and grant writing.

-We ask for one day (averaging 8 hours) in order to maximize the ROI for both yourself and your NPO.
-A one hour webinar training is required for all attendees in order to familiarize with the unique situations of an NPO.
+We ask for one full day (averaging 8 hours) in order to maximize the return on investment (ROI) for both yourself and your NPO.
+In addition, a one-hour webinar training session is required for all attendees to be familiar with the unique situations needs of NPOs.

-We try to pair volunteers with the most appropriate organizations, but we understand that sometimes there can be an organization close to your heart.
+We try to pair volunteers with the most appropriate organizations, and we understand that there may be an organization close to your heart.
 Should there be a specific NPO you would like to work with, please contact your local event team, and every effort will be made to provide that match.

 Yes!
 Please contact your local event team for more information and an Employer Team packet.